jomarcardoso/design-system-model/README.md

 - SSR with Pug

 your component can partially attend and your client still need patterns to continue and do not need to ask you featured

+I would not assume that my components will serve everyone every time